Julia Hart (wrestler)

 Julia Hart (born November 8, 2001) is an American professional wrestler and former cheerleader.
 She is signed to All Elite Wrestling (AEW), where she is a member of the Triangle of Madness stable and one-half of the tag team Sisters of Sin with Skye Blue.
+She also appears on partner promotion World Wonder Ring Stardom, where she, along with Thekla and Blue, are the reigning Artist of Stardom Champions in their first reign as a team.
 She is also a former AEW TBS Champion.

 Background

 Growing up in Minnesota, Hart was a competitive cheerleader for a period of six years.
 However, by the time she had graduated from High School, she had become bored and frustrated with it.
 Feeling that she had already accomplished everything she could within the world of cheerleading, Hart sought to transition to professional wrestling, believing that it could offer her a long-term career.

 Professional wrestling career

 Training (2019–2021)

 Hart first began training at the Academy SOPW with Ken Anderson in Minnesota.
 On November 22, 2019, Hart had her debut match against Alyna Kyle, which Hart won.
 Hart sought additional training at the Nightmare Factory in Georgia, and on March 28, 2021, at their second showcase, Hart took part in a tag match teaming with Spencer Kitz to take on Hyena Hera and Karma Dean; the two lost the match.